dsasmblr/x-tolerator/README.md

 3. Rids your feed of ads.
 4. Gets rid of the "Subscribe to Premium" aside in the sidebar.

+I've made it simple to remove any features you don't want from this script.
+Simply comment out any of the function calls for features you're not interested in!

+Currently, those are:

+    noAds();
+    setMrow();
+    setNahDog();

+For example, if you comment out `setMrow()` (ex. `// setMrow()`), then you'll see the "Trending Now" section as you normally would.

 This script will surely break at some point, but I'll sporadically keep it updated so long as I personally use X on the desktop!